bcavazos/BCB546X-Fall2018-FinalProject-Hypermorphs/README.md

 ​	PM: STRUCTURE analysis

-​	KN: Introduction and intro/ methods in presentation
+​	KN: Introduction and intro/ methods in presentation, bulk of Chen-et-al 2016.md

 ​	BC: Initial Data inspection and formatting using R and Unix, formatting repository